owen-kellie-smith/reservation/README.md

 Code is at:https://github.com/owen-kellie-smith/reservation/

-A wiki using the extension, running MediaWiki 1.25.2 is at http://mediawiki-treaties.rhcloud.com/wiki .

 ## Description

-This extension provides a special page which renders forms that enable the booking of resources (e.g. a meeting room or cores on a computer).
+This extension provides a special page which renders forms that enable the booking of homogeneous resources (e.g. cores on a computer).

 ## Installation